nkolban/duktape-esp32/docs/browser based JavaScript editor.md

 ##WebSocket console response
 As scripts run within the environment, we want the console messages to be sent back to the user so that they can see the results.
 This is best achieved with WebSockets.
-When the browser based IDE loads, it will form a WebSocket connection back to the ESP32.
+When the browser based IDE loads, it can form a WebSocket connection back to the ESP32.
 This will be understood by the ESP32 as the destination for console output.
 Since we are implementing the framework in JavaScript itself, this needs to take account of that notion.
 We have a set of modules that should make this work for us.